So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 Does climbing stairs help induce labor?

-There is no evidence that climbing stairs induces labor either.
+There is no evidence that climbing stairs will start labor.

-You do not need to aimlessly go up and down stairs to get contractions going.
+You do not need to aimlessly go up and down the stairs to get contractions going.

 Can pushing induce labor?